 What’s so easy about this is that the client doesn’t have to actually write anything – they just talk.
 Most people find that easier.

 Then we upload the testimonial or ask the client to do it on social pages.
+Interestingly, almost 88% of sales are influenced by social media and 59% of consumers say Facebook is the most influential.
 We also link back to the client’s website (like we do on the Creative Agency Secrets Testimonials page).
 It’s nice to give them back some strong SEO link juice.

 Testimonials add to your SEO